 Blue light and macular degeneration

-Although animal studies and lab studies raised questions about whether blue light could speed up the process of macular degeneration, ophthalmologists and researchers do not think there is a verifiable link between using LED or blue-light-emitting devices and AMD.
+Animal studies and lab studies have raised questions about whether blue light could speed up the process of macular degeneration.
+Still, eye doctors and researchers do not think there is a verifiable link between using LED or blue-light-emitting devices and AMD.

 - dry eyes